 If you are feeling ill, have a low-grade fever, or some pain in your lower back, these symptoms will take 1 to 2 days to improve, and up to 1 week to go away completely.

 You will be given antibiotics to be taken by mouth at home.

 Antibiotics may cause side effects, such as nausea or vomiting, diarrhea, and other symptoms.
-Report these to your doctor, and do not just stop taking the pills.
+Report these to your health care provide.
+DO NOT just stop taking the pills.

-Make sure your doctor knows if you could be pregnant before starting the antibiotics.
+Make sure your provider knows if you could be pregnant before starting the antibiotics.

-Your doctor may also give you a drug to relieve the burning pain and urgent need to urinate.
+Your provider may also give you a drug to relieve the burning pain and urgent need to urinate.